aiven/aiven-docs/docs/products/kafka/howto/view-kafka-topic-catalog.md

 ---
-title: Manage Apache Kafka topics with topic catalog
+title: Manage Apache Kafka® topics with topic catalog
 sidebar_label: Manage topic catalog
 limited: true
 ---

 The Aiven for Apache Kafka® topic catalog offers a user-friendly interface to manage your Apache Kafka topics within your Aiven for Apache Kafka services.

-## Access topic catalog
+## Access the topic catalog

 1. Log in to the [Aiven console](https://console.aiven.io/).
 1. Click **Tools**.